georgeduckett/TeamCoding/Settings.md

 The username people see when hovering over your avatar that appears on a tab.
 The first letter is used as the avatar if no image url is specified.
 - **Image URL**.
 The URL of an image to use as your avatar that appears on a tab or within a document.
+- **User Tab Display / User Code Display**
+Controls how other users appear to you in the tabs and within code.
+Possible values are:
+  - Avatar: Show an image representing the user (if possible)
+  - Letter: Show the initial letter of the user's name.
+  - Colour: Show a consistent colour for each user.